dvespasiani/atac-seq-preprocessing/README.md

 etc....

 ```
+Note that I am using full paths for most directives in the config yaml file.
+You could make them relative to a base directory to avoid repetition but you'll need to modify few entries in the main `snakemake-preprocess.smk` file

 2. Make sure you have all the information for your species, such as:
    * a chrom.sizes file containing the chromosome sizes.
 This can be obtained either from UCSC (the link should be something like `http://hgdownload.soe.ucsc.edu/goldenPath/<your-species-assembly>/bigZips/<your-species-assembly>.chrom.sizes`) or, alternatively, by running
 ```